cascer1/lfd-cloudflare/README.md

 1. Clone to any directory on your server
 2. `chmod +x *.sh`
 3. edit include.sh using comments for help
+4. create secret.sh using example below
-4. Edit csf.conf, set `BLOCK_REPORT` to the absolute path of block.sh and `UNBLOCK_REPORT` to the absolute path of unblock.sh
+5. Edit csf.conf, set `BLOCK_REPORT` to the absolute path of block.sh and `UNBLOCK_REPORT` to the absolute path of unblock.sh

 ## secret.sh